9001/copyparty/README.md

 # the browser

+accessing a copyparty server using a web-browser

 ![copyparty-browser-fs8](https://user-images.githubusercontent.com/241032/129635359-d6dd9b07-8079-4020-ad77-2bfdb9ebd8d5.png)

 ## tabs

+the main tabs in the ui
 * `[🔎]` [search](#searching) by size, date, path/name, mp3-tags ...
 * `[🧯]` [unpost](#unpost): undo/delete accidental uploads
 * `[🚀]` and `[🎈]` are the [uploaders](#uploading)